 A deep gorge blocks travel.
 Going around will take a trip of 30 Km.
 Climbing down and back up the ravine requires the Rock Wall hazard to be encountered twice (on to climb down, the other to climb up the other side).

 Lost

-The players must roll against the character's navigation skill or the characters have lost their direction for some time and didn't notice it.
+The characters have lost their direction for some time and didn't notice it.
 Roll 2D6 and add that to the remaining CP.

 Sand/dust Storm